Selected essays

 “When Progress Ebbs: Career Women at the Turn of the 20th Century,” Los Angeles Review of Books

-The idea that opportunities had been better for professional women in the early years of the 20th century, but went downhill in the following decades, might seem strange.
 It’s common to believe that social progress moves in one direction — upward — and to conflate different kinds of freedoms: political, social, economic.”

 “It’s Time for More Period Dramas To Embrace the Diversity of People of Color,” CrimeReads